gregja/DBTulbox2/README.md

  * finalize the 2 options for Databases comparisons
  * implement CSV exports (code commented for the moment, because I need to adapt Bones for that feature)
  * and much more... :)
+ * searching on tables : add "A" (alias) and "M" (MQT) filters
+ *   ....              : add "description column" filter
+ * display table : if type_table = "A", use systables columns BASE_TABLE_NAME & BASE_TABLE_SCHEMA to find the tartet table